Skip to content

 Settings

-Rename the hierarchy labels shown throughout the admin UI.
-By default the two middle tiers are called Organizations and Departments; use this card to relabel them to match your terminology (e.g. “Teams” / “Projects”).
+Under Access, rename the tiers shown throughout the admin.
+By default the two middle tiers are called Organizations and Departments; relabel them to match your terminology (e.g. “Teams” / “Projects”).

 Rate Limiting